andre-lergier/hslu-code-project-collection/README.md

-# Code Project Collection with Vue.js, MongoDB, REST API
+# Code Project Collection with Vue.js, MongoDB, REST API <!-- omit in toc -->
 This website helps me to keep an overview of git repositories on different platforms, dev-, stage- and production-deployments and their particular hosting.
 The data is stored in a `MongoDB` and is accessed with a `REST API`.
 The frontend is based on `Vue.js`.